hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Jem.
 I could name scores that ball rooms now infest.
 >
 > Bel.
-'Tis done to make fools think there'll be a crowd,
+It is done to make fools think there'll be a crowd,
 >
 > Where human voice can't reach, however loud;
 >